-Libraries provide enjoyment and entertainment to their patrons in two important ways: One, through their ever-changing collections of books, CDs, DVDs, eBooks, audio books, and a wide range of other materials; and two, as a place to hang out.
+Libraries provide enjoyment and entertainment to their patrons in two important ways: One, libraries have ever-changing collections of books, CDs, DVDs, ebooks, audiobooks, and a wide range of other materials, and two, libraries are a place to hang out.

 The library boosts economic development through providing “office” space, internet, and other resources for home-based businesses and local entrepreneurs.
 One local business owner was thrilled to use our button maker, at cost, to make buttons to pass out at a trade show.

-The library helps student pages and volunteers develop workplace skills to help them become better employees outside the library.
-The Library also directly supports the local economy by providing full-time jobs with good wages and a benefits package and by purchasing goods and services in the community.
+The library helps student pages and volunteers develop workplace skills to become better employees outside the library.
+The library also directly supports the local economy by providing full-time jobs with good wages and a benefits package and by purchasing goods and services in the community.

 Social return on investment

 The infographic below was created using the Valuing northern libraries tool kit and shows the social return on investment for the various services and programs in each of the seven areas.
-The toolkit also calculates the value for each hour open ($353), for each person in the Temiskaming Shores Library’s catchment area ($391), and for each household ($839).
-In 2018 the services of the Temiskaming Shores Public Library had a total economic impact of $4,576,523.
+The tool kit also calculates the value for each hour open ($353), for each person in the Temiskaming Shores Public Library’s catchment area ($391), and for each household ($839).
+In 2018, the services of the Temiskaming Shores Public Library had a total economic impact of $4,576,523.

 Reliable, relatable information about social value

-In our case, the data provided by the Valuing Northern Libraries Toolkit has been very helpful because we have been able to associate monetary amounts with library services in budget asks and frame this information in a relatable way for local decision makers.
-In fact, in the past week the Library Board has been notified that three of the five townships to whom they presented this information have agreed to double their contributions.
+In our case, the data provided by the Valuing northern libraries tool kit has been very helpful because in budget asks, we have been able to associate monetary amounts with library services and frame this information in a relatable way for local decision makers.
+In fact, in the past week, the library board has been notified that three of the five townships to which it presented this information have agreed to double their contributions.
 We’ve been able to make the case that our library offers “bang for the buck” within our community.

 Rebecca Hunt is the Chief Executive Officer (CEO) for the Temiskaming Shores Public Library.
 She has a Master’s degree in Library and Information Studies from Dalhousie University and 19 years’ experience working in a variety of libraries.
 Rebecca can be contacted at rhunt [at] temiskamingshores.ca